algorandfoundation/specs/dev/partkey.md

 $\rightarrow$ voting message (more details in next sub-section: One\-time Signature).

-After usage, an Algorand node deletes the outdated ephemeral subkeys.
+Each leaf level ephemeral sub-key is used only once, and will be deleted and updated if current batch of leaf level ephemeral sub-keys run out.
-Algorand allows users to set the number of rounds that a ephemeral sub-key can be used repeatedly, $\KeyDilution$.
+Algorand allows users to set the number of leaf leval ephemeral sub-key per batch, $\KeyDilution$.
 For example, the default $\KeyDilution$ value of the current consensus protocol (V17) is $10,000$.
 An algorand account can change her $\KeyDilution$ via key registration transactions (see
 [the ledger specification](https://github.com/algorandfoundation/specs/blob/master/dev/ledger.md)).

 One\-time Signature
 -------------------